MostafaRoohy/CPy/doc/cpypy_rules.md

 9. **Always a blank line after `class X:`** before the first content.
 10. **Usually a blank line after `def foo(...):`** before the first statement.

-    * Exception: when a docstring starts immediately, you may place the docstring right away.
+    * Exception: when a docstring starts immediately, may place the docstring right away.

 ## D) Type-hint spacing rules